-The best submission will be crowned Limerick Of The Week.
-(Here’s last week’s Limerick Of The Week Winner.)
+The best submission will be crowned Limerick-Off Award Winner.
+(Here’s last week’s Limerick-Off Award Winner.)

 How will your poems be judged?
 By meter, rhyme, cleverness, and humor.
 (If you’re feeling a bit fuzzy about limerick writing rules, here’s my How To Write A Limerick article.)

-Please note that due to the holidays, this Limerick-Off will run for two weeks, instead of one.
-So I’ll announce the Limerick of the Week Winner two weeks from today, on April 27, 2014, right before I post the next Limerick-Off.
-So that gives you a full two weeks to submit your clever, polished verse.
-Your submission deadline is Saturday, April 26, 2014 at 11 p.m.
+I’ll announce the winners on October 2, 2016 right before I post the next Limerick-Off.
+So that gives you two full weeks to submit your clever, polished verse.
+Your submission deadline is Saturday, October 1, 2016 at 10:00 p.m.
 (Eastern Time.)

 Here’s my limerick:

 Helped to pigment his portrait “Dead Dame.”

 Please feel free to enter my Limerick-Off by posting your limerick(s) in my comments.
 And if you’re on Facebook, I hope you’ll join my friends in that same activity on my Facebook Limerick-Off post.

 To receive an email alert whenever I post a new Limerick-Off, please email Madkane@MadKane.com Subject: MadKane’s Newsletter.
 Thanks!